asaadb/classic-arcade-game/README.md

 ![snippet](images/snippet.PNG)

 ## Installing
+To play the game You can:
+* Click on this link https://asaadb.github.io/classic-arcade-game/ to play it on your browser.
+Or
-To play the game, you can either download the repository's zip file or clone the repository onto your own device and open the index.html file.
+* Download the repository's zip file or clone the repository onto your own device and open the index.html file.

 ## Challenge
 Reach the water and get more scores in less time.